FailedCode/ExtendedTemplates/README.md

 Read the default settings file for detailed information.

 ## Snippets
-The default templates are located in the plugin subfolder "templates".
+The default snippets are located in the plugin subfolder "templates" (the folders in the settings are searched recursively) and must end with `.def.json`.
 You can place your own in the `User/ExtendedTemplates/templates/` directory.
 Every json file can contain these values:

 | Key                   | Type          | Description |